googlemaps/extended-component-library/doc_src/README.header.md

 Web Components work well with most popular frontend frameworks such as Angular, React, or Vue.js.
 Refer to your framework’s documentation for instructions on how to use custom elements.

+**React support**: the Extended Component Library ships with native React components for easy integration.
+Please see [React Support](src/react/README.md) to get started.

 ## Components available with Maps JS SDK

 Map and marker components can be used with the Extended Component Library, or on their own.
 See the [guide](https://developers.google.com/maps/documentation/web-components/overview?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components) for more information on Web Components in the Maps JS SDK.